 Probably Mario from Super Mario Bros. because that’s basically what I grew up playing, so he’ll always hold a special place in my heart.

 What springs to mind when you hear the term ‘video games’?

 What is your favorite single player game and favorite multiplayer game?

-I feel like I’m giving the most boring answers, but Arkanoid for single players, and I always loved the two-player team version of Tetris — the Tengen version on the original Nintendo.
-Both players’ pieces would fall into the same are, so you had to work together to make it all fit and clear lines.
+I feel like I’m giving the most boring answers, but Arkanoid for single players and I always loved the two-player team version of Tetris — the Tengen version on the original Nintendo.
+Both players’ pieces would fall into the same area, so you had to work together to make it all fit and clear lines.
 It forced constant chatter and communication and scheming.

 If you can design your own game, what would it be about and who would be the main character?

 People have suggested that there should be a ball hawking video game with me as the main character, or that I should be added into the bleachers in MLB The Show.
 That sounds pretty good to me, so hopefully one day that’ll happen.

 What is your favorite portable gaming device and why?

 I don’t have one, though I loved Gameboys back in the day.
 Playing Tetris against people and making their lines increase by playing well was so much fun.